Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Generalizations and Extensions

-The result of the platform control is as follows: \begin{compactenum}[(1),wide, labelwidth=!, labelindent=0pt] \item Upon seeing the price, the arriving demand unit will decline (to buy) with probability $F_{\tau}(p_{\tau}[t])$, where $F_{\tau}(\cdot)$ is the cumulative distribution function of type $\tau$ demand's willingness-to-pay. \item If the demand accepts (i.e., buys), the system state updates as per

-Meanwhile, the platform collects payoff {$v[t] = p_{\tau}[t] - c_{j\tau k}$ where $c_{j\tau k}$ is the ``cost'' of serving a demand unit of type $\tau$ using pick-up node $j$ and drop-off node $k$}. \item If the demand unit declines, the supply units do not move and $v[t]=0$. \end{compactenum}
+The result of the platform control is as follows: \begin{compactenum}[(1),wide, labelwidth=!, labelindent=0pt] \item Upon seeing the price, the arriving demand unit will decline (to buy) with probability $F_{\tau}(p_{\tau}[t])$, where $F_{\tau}(\cdot)$ is the cumulative distribution function of type $\tau$ demand's willingness-to-pay. \item If the demand accepts (i.e., buys), then a supply unit relocates based on $x_{j\tau k}[t]$.
+Meanwhile, the platform collects payoff $v[t] = p_{\tau}[t] - c_{j\tau k}$ where $c_{j\tau k}$ is the ``cost'' of serving a demand unit of type $\tau$ using pick-up node $j$ and drop-off node $k$.
+If the demand unit declines, the supply units do not move and $v[t]=0$. \end{compactenum}